mindmash-shreyash/basic-portfolio/README.md

 ## 🚀 Purpose
 This portfolio is created to showcase my projects, skills, and frontend development abilities in a clean and visually appealing way.

----

-Feel free to explore the projects and reach out through the contact section!